 And D Lounge is just the “hub” for family fun and games aboard the Disney Fantasy and Disney Dream.

 Here’s a sampling of the family fun in store:

-- Family Fusion – Guests are live, on stage, in a quest test of their knowledge of their loved ones and how well they can work together as a family in a variety of mental and physical challenges.
+- Family Fusion – Guests are live, on stage, in a quest test of their knowledge of their loved ones and how well they can work together as a family in a variety of challenges.

 Let’s Go to the Movies

 Ready for a family movie night?
 Or morning?
 Or afternoon?
 Aboard the Disney Fantasy and Disney Dream, the 399-seat Buena Vista Theatre is the place.
 In comfortable, posh, art deco surroundings, guests can sit back and enjoy first-run motion pictures—including films in Disney Digital 3-D. Plus, films are released on the ship the same day they hit theaters on land.

 For families who’d like to watch a movie in the open air, there’s Funnel Vision—a state-of-the-art, 24-by-14-foot LED screen atop the forward funnel on Deck 11 near Donald’s Pool.
 Families can sit back, relax and watch classic Disney animated features or live-action movies.